 Baby showers are special events filled with excitement; first-time moms-to-be will be doted on and showered with the things they will need for their new little one.
 People love to buy little baby outfits and baby wash and swaddle blankets and swings.
 But after that first baby?
 Well, the guidelines for celebrating new babies get a bit fuzzier.

 I have a feeling that most etiquette experts would probably say no, but I believe that each and every pregnancy and baby deserves to be celebrated.
-It’s not about the gifts, but celebrating the creation of a human life!
+It’s not about the gifts or the silly baby shower games — it’s about celebrating the creation of a human life!
 So here are a few fun alternative baby shower ideas for how you can do just that.

 1. Host a girl’s night in.